idstam/JsonSchemaLab/README.md

 # JsonSchemaLab
-A tool do create and validate Json against JsonSchema
+A tool to create and validate Json against JsonSchema